tremo123/Ogar-unlimited/README.md

 # Ogar unlimited - SKINS ARE HERE - More features such as GameModes, OP, Commands, Anti-Bot Measures,Live Console and more!
 A fully functional open source Agar.io server implementation, written in Node.js.
 Ogar Unlimited is designed to be used with the latest Agar.io client.
-THIS IS A FORK OF THE ORIGINAL OGAR BUT THIS HAS MORE FEATURES, also, I borrowed from other forks: Kickbots,merge (edited by me),killrange(edited by me),kickrange(edited by me) commands and the nocollision game modes.
+THIS IS A FORK OF THE ORIGINAL OGAR BUT THIS HAS MORE FEATURES, also, I borrowed from other forks: Kickbots, merge (edited by me), killrange(edited by me), kickrange(edited by me) commands and the nocollision game modes.
 Every other Extra feature I created.

 This Modified copy was created to help those who want to open their server to the public.
 I will add more features like remote control similar to pocket dock console in pocketmine (maybe) im also probably going to add more commands and I will also add more things in OP.
 I am currently working on better Agar.io Physics.
 I will try to make the physics very much like the Official Agar.io physics